Jackie’s most popular recipes

 This super easy salad dressing recipe is especially good on a Greek salad, cucumber salad or Asian Chicken salad and you can make it right in the bottle if you only have a little bit of Sriracha left.

-Cute, kid friendly recipe for slices of apples dipped in chocolate and decorated with sprinkles candy or nuts.
+A cute, kid friendly recipe for slices of apples dipped in chocolate and decorated with sprinkles candy or nuts.
 This recipe was originally developed fro Refinery29.

 This visually stunning breakfast casserole is elegant, yet quick and easy to prepare.
 Tuck savory Canadian bacon, eggs, herbs, and cheese inside slices of crusty baguettes.
 Recipe and food photography by Jackie Alpers